joshuasommerfeld/klaxons-at-dawn/README.md

 The director goes last in scene order.
 When it's the directors turn, they describe a scene that escalates tensions with the zombie outbreak or the survivors and adds 1 to the relevant tension meter.
 The first director scene of the game should ALWAYS add 1 to the zombie tension meter.

+## The Survivors

+Each scene should be treated as a "Yes and" scene to the previous scenes.
+I do not recommend scenes undoing the work of previous player characters.

+In addition to this, no scene should split the party up for an extended period of time, unless an effect calls for it such as an escalation or character special move.

+The active player in a scene has the last word per decisions within their scene, though we encourage that discussion is had at the table around what would be best.
+Remember the goal is to make a great story, not to be the last character standing!

 ## Escalations